apache/drill/_docs/data-sources-and-file-formats/050-json-data-model.md

 By default, Drill does not support JSON lists of different types.
 For example, JSON does not enforce types or distinguish between integers and floating point values.
 When reading numerical values from a JSON file, Drill distinguishes integers from floating point numbers by the presence or lack of a decimal point.
 If some numbers in a JSON map or array appear with and without a decimal point, such as 0 and 0.0, Drill throws a schema change error.
 You use the following options to read JSON lists of different types:

 * `store.json.read_numbers_as_double`
   Reads numbers from JSON files with or without a decimal point as DOUBLE.
+You need to cast numbers from VARCHAR to numerical data types, such as DOUBLE or INTEGER.
 * `store.json.all_text_mode`
-  Reads all data from JSON files as VARCHAR.
+  Reads all data from JSON files as VARCHAR. you need to cast numbers from DOUBLE to other numerical types only if you cannot use the numbers as DOUBLE.

-The following session/system options for `store.json.all_text_mode` and `store.json.read_numbers_as_double` options is false.
-Enable the latter if the JSON contains integers and floating point numbers.
-Using either option prevents schema errors, but using `store.json.read_numbers_as_double` has an advantage over `store.json.all_text_mode`: You do not have to cast every number from VARCHAR to DOUBLE or BIGINT when you query the JSON file.
+The default setting of `store.json.all_text_mode` and `store.json.read_numbers_as_double` options is false.
+Using either option prevents schema errors, but using `store.json.read_numbers_as_double` has an advantage over `store.json.all_text_mode`.
+Using `store.json.read_numbers_as_double` typically involves less explicit casting than using `store.json.all_text_mode` because you can often use the numerical data as is -\-DOUBLE.

 ### Handling Type Differences
 Set the `store.json.read_numbers_as_double` property to true.